borkymcgee/InfiniTime-borkymods/README.md

 - ability to swipe left or right on notifications to dismiss them [ambi-notifications](https://github.com/borkymcgee/InfiniTime-borkymods/tree/ambi-notifications)
 - custom version text :3 [custom-version-text](https://github.com/borkymcgee/InfiniTime-borkymods/tree/custom-version-text)

-## In progress (there was an organizational change in the repo, this branch is rather broken rn and is not included in main), should be fixed and merged soon
+## In progress (due to organizational change in the repo, this branch is broken and is not included in main), should be fixed and merged soon

 - added features to the the casio watchface [casio-plus](https://github.com/borkymcgee/InfiniTime-borkymods/tree/casio-plus)
-  - current weather
   - artist/track/album of the current media
   - ability to choose temperature unit for weather (also added this feature to PineTimeStyle)
   - settings menu like PineTimeStyle to enable these new features